2018 Google data breach: The breaches

 In March 2018, Google developers found a data breach within the Google+ People API in which external apps acquired access to Profile fields that were not marked as public.
+According to The Wall Street Journal, Google didn’t disclose the breach when it was first discovered in March to avoid regulatory scrutiny and reputational damage.

 500,000 Google+ accounts were included in the breach, which allowed 438 external apps unauthorized access to private users' names, emails, addresses, occupations, genders and ages.
 This information was available between 2015 and 2018.
 Google found no evidence of any user's personal information being misused, nor that any third-party app developers were aware of the leak.

 In November 2018, a software update created another data breach within the Google+ API.
 The bug impacted 52.5 million users, where, similarly to the March breach, unauthorized apps were able to access Google+ profiles, including users' names, email addresses, occupations and ages.
 Apps could not access financial information, national identification, numbers, or passwords.
 Blog posts, messages and phone numbers also remained inaccessible if marked as private.
 Unlike the previous breach, access was only available for six days before Google+ learned of the breach.
-Once more, Google+ found no evidence data being misused by third-party developers.
+Once more, Google+ found no evidence of data being misused by third-party developers.